Q: What are your qualifications?

 Q: When are appointments available?

-A: Typically, appointments are available in the evenings after 5pm EST during the week, or on the weekend.
+A: I run my private practice in addition to a full-time position, so typically, appointments are available in the evenings after 5pm EST during the week, or on the weekend.

 Q: What happens during an appointment?